abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 export class AppModule {}
 ```

-<h3>Get Books Data from Backend</h3>
+#### Get Books Data from Backend

-Firstly, you have to create the response type of book API.
->Book response type must be the same as the backend response type.
-You can use swagger for response types.
+First, create data types to map data returning from the backend (you can check swagger UI or your backend API to know the data format).

-Add the below types to `books.ts`
+Modify the `books.ts` as shown below:

 ```typescript
 import { ABP } from '@abp/ng.core';